gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 `/data/lgoff2/ME-440/taeyoung/Genome/STAR_index` in the class.**

-First, check the batch script and modify it necessarily. **Modify the script according to your working directory.**
+First, check the batch script and modify it necessarily. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**

 ```sh
 nano ./Script/star_index.sbatch
 ```
-Modify the line starting "cd" to change the directory to your working directory.

 Then, go to the folder and submit a job.